chopicalqui/TurboDataMiner/README.md

 the data collected and processed by Burp Suite.

 The following screenshot provides an example how Turbo Data Miner can be used to obtain a structured presentation of all cookies (and their attributes) that are stored in the current Burp Suite project.
-At the bottom (see 1), we select the corresponding Python script in the dropdown menu.
-By clicking button `Load Script`, the selected code is then loaded into the IDE text area (see 2) and there, we can customize it, if needed.
+At the bottom, we select the corresponding Python script in the dropdown menu (see 1), which automatically loads the selected Python script into the IDE text area (see 2) and there, we can customize it, if needed.
 Alternatively, we can create our own script by clicking button `New Script`.
 The analysis is started by clicking button `Start` (see 3).
 Afterwards, Turbo Data Miner executes the compiled Python script on each Request/Response item.
 Thereby, the script extracts cookie information from each response (see source code in 2) and adds it to the table (see 4).
-Finally, in the table, we can sort per column to gain a better understanding of each cookie attribute or perform additional operations via the table's context menu (see 5).
+Finally, in the table, we can sort per column to gain a better understanding of each cookie attribute or we can perform additional operations via the table's context menu (see 5).

 ![Turbo Data Miner's Proxy History Analyzer](example.png)